DhananjayAgarwal01/CrowdNest--Collective-Resourse-Gathering-System/README.md

-# DonateShare - Item Donation Platform
+# CrowdNest - Item Donation Platform

 A desktop application built with Python, Tkinter, and Flask that allows users to donate and request items, chat with other users, and manage their donations.